 - Harbor Freight: In Black, SKUs: 64736, 64735 $17.99

-120 Lumens is plenty bright to light up my back deck, and some of the surrounding area.
+This light has two modes.
+The always-on Low-light mode seems to be around 10 +/- lumens.
+When motion is detected Bright-mode kicks in.
+120 Lumens (about 13 watts) does not sound like much, but seems very bright in a dark back yard.
+Plenty bright to light up my back deck, and some of the surrounding area.
 Aiming the unit down at about 45 degrees from just above the door lights the door very well and out into the yard.

-The motion sensor works well.
+The motion sensor on this unit works very well.
 I have the light mounted above the door, aiming down at about 45 degrees.
 The sensor picks up my motion as I approach, probably from 15-20 feet out.

-This unit has a Always-On After Dark low-light feature.
-I think the low-light mode is around 6 lumens.
-This Always-On after dark feature is not mentioned on the packaging anywhere, and I find it super annoying.
+This unit has an Always-On After Dark low-light feature.
+I think this low-light mode is around 10 +/- lumens.
+Always-On after dark is not mentioned on the packaging anywhere.
+I find the feature super annoying.
 I do not need or want the light to stay on all night.
-Event if it is just a dim light.
-For me the light would be perfect if it did not have the feature.
-So I went on a hunt to try to modify the light.
+Even if it is just a dim light.
+This light would be perfect if it did not have this feature.

 Q2 is a surface-mount Transistor (M6).
 It has 2 leads on one side, and one lead on the other.
-I un-soldered the lead, on the side with only one lead.
-Cutting the lead and insulating it from from the board should work as well.
+Un-soldered or cut the lead, on the side with only one lead.
+Cutting the lead and insulating it from from the board may be easiest.
+But, I un-soldered mine.